Tuesday October 08, 2019

 - putting his head in a noose and knocking the chair away (he slips and falls to the floor)

-The cameos from long-in-the-tooth stars was supposedly one of the movie’s selling points, and, sadly, “Won Ton Ton” wound up being the last screen appearance for many of them.
+The cameos of silent-era or Golden-Age stars was one of the movie’s selling points, but sadly “Won Ton” wound up being the last screen appearance for many of them.
 From IMDb’s trivia section:

 - Final film of Stepin Fetchit